aimbesi1/gastropoda/README.md

 15. Time power-up: Freezes everything, time motion, enemies, objects within scene except the player.
 The entire screen should have a hue/chromatic/Ambit effect to indicate its activation.
 16. Rules may continue to be added as the game progress.

-# 🎯Core Mechanics:
+# 🎯 Core Mechanics:
-1. Snail
+1. 🐌 Snail

     a.
 Moving up, Down, Side